 6 reasons why press trips are not free holidays

-Last week I celebrated five years of travel blogging.
+I’ve been a travel blogger for a while now.
 Excuse the pun but it’s been an incredible journey.
 There’s been fabulous opportunities.
 I’ve made some great new friends.
 And I’ve learnt a lot.
-This week I’m sharing one of those lessons as I thought it might be useful to anyone thinking of starting up a travel blog or adding it to their blogging repertoire.
-So what pearl of wisdom have I got for you my fellow digital nomads?
+This week I’m sharing one of those lessons as I thought it might be useful to anyone thinking of starting up a travel blog or adding travel to their blogging repertoire.
+So what is this pearl of wisdom?
+Simple: press trips are not free holidays!

 What’s a press trip?